 Moisture and temperature

-You can measure grain moisture rapidly using a probe but for more accuracy you will need to take a sample and use a moisture meter.
+You can measure grain moisture rapidly using a probe, but for more accuracy you will need to take a sample and use a moisture meter.

-Keep an eye out for sudden increases in moisture and if you see an increase of 2% or more investigate the cause, for example, condensation, leaks, hotspots or insects, and take necessary action.
+You can set up monitoring sites for your chosen sampling points and then update them each time you take moisture and temperature readings.
+Keep an eye out for sudden increases in moisture – if you see an increase of 2% or more investigate the cause, for example, condensation, leaks, hotspots or insects, and take necessary action.

 Connected sensors